aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/emet/tehilim/psalms-120-translated-by-isaac-gantwerk-mayer.html.md

 <html>
 <head></head>
 <body>
-Title: תהלים ק״כ | Psalms 120, translated by Isaac Gantwerk Mayer<br />
+Title: תהלים ק״כ | Psalms 120 for the Fast of Gedalyah, translated by Isaac Gantwerk Mayer<br />
 Primary contributor: isaac.gantwerk-mayer<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=26901">http://opensiddur.org/?p=26901</a>
 <p />
 <hr />

 <div class="english" style="font-size: 1.2em;">
+Presented here is Psalms 120 with Psalms 121:1-2 for Tsom Gedalyah.
 The psalm is included in Isaac Mayer's Psalms for Fast Days according to his order for yearly psalms and cantillation systems for Psalms and Job.
-He offers Psalms 120 with Psalms 121:1-2 for Tsom Gedalyah.

-Several parts, marked in blue, are meant to be read in <a href="https://opensiddur.org/readings-and-sourcetexts/cantillation/an-ashkenazi-style-cantillation-system-for-job-by-isaac-gantwerk-mayer/">Job cantillation</a>, inspired by the system of switching to Lamentations cantillation during the Shabbat Ḥazon haftarah (Isaiah 1:1-27).
+Text marked in blue is intended to be read in <a href="https://opensiddur.org/readings-and-sourcetexts/cantillation/an-ashkenazi-style-cantillation-system-for-job-by-isaac-gantwerk-mayer/">Job cantillation</a>, inspired by the system of switching to Lamentations cantillation during the Shabbat Ḥazon haftarah (Isaiah 1:1-27).

 Note: “The CAUSE” is used to translate the Divine Name YHVH, based on the philosophical idea of God as the Prime Mover and on the interpretation of the Name as a causative form of the copula – “causes to be.”
 </div>